ClaudiaLapalme/concoordinates/README.md

 ### Android setup

 Note: Use vscode to program.
-Android is just to launch the app on an emulator
+Android is just to launch the app on a mobile android device

 https://code.visualstudio.com/docs/setup/setup-overview